cloudera/hue/docs/user-guide/user-guide.md

 # Browsers
-Hue’s Browsers powers your Data Catalog.
+Hue's Browsers powers your Data Catalog.
 They let you easily search, glance and perform actions on data or jobs in Cloud or on premise clusters.

 ## Tables